The Underlying Causes Of Ankle Pain

-Some people go a whole lifetime of sport and recreation with no rolled ankles, no sprained ankles and no ankle pain.
+Some people go a whole lifetime of sport and recreation with no rolled ankles, no sprained ankles, and no ankle pain.
 At the other end of the spectrum are those who have stubborn ankle pain, punctuated by repeated, dramatic, slow healing ankle sprains.
-The good news is that very few cases of ankle pain can be attributed to random bad luck and that in most instance the underlying causes of ankle pain are very identifiable and very manageable.
+The good news is that very few cases of ankle pain can be attributed to random bad luck and that in most instances the underlying causes of ankle pain are very identifiable and very manageable.

 Ankle Pain Caused By Muscle Wasting

-All weight bearing joints rely heavily on muscle for support, injury prevention and stability.
+All weight bearing joints rely heavily on muscle for support, injury prevention, and stability.
 The majority of people who attend our clinic with a chronic history of ankle pain issues also show up with long standing patterns of muscle weakness and/or wasting from their hips right through to their feet.
-The primary ways that this manifests are typically very poor scores on muscle testing, poor ‘functional strength’ and very poor balance.
+The primary ways that this manifests are typically very poor scores on muscle testing, poor ‘functional strength’, and very poor balance.
 Most were not aware of the degree of weakness they had developed because it happened slowly without them realising.

 The human ankle is a very delicate and extraordinarily hard working joint with almost no ‘local’ muscle support.
-Consider for a moment how much ‘meat’ there is around hip compared to the ankle, and yet they must both bear your entire body weight thousands of times per day.
+Consider for a moment how much ‘meat’ there is around the hip compared to the ankle, and yet they must both bear your entire body weight thousands of times per day.
 The ankle relies very heavily on the muscles around the hip and knee for the prevention of pain and injury therefore muscle weakness is a serious topic for sufferers of ankle pain.

 Ankle Pain Caused By Scar Tissue